 It is true that online training is more readily available and perhaps more convenient but in terms of efficiently learning, it may not be the best way to go yet.
-Face-to-face training is the traditional way and still has its strong foundations embedded into the learning process for many companies and institutions because of its clear advantages.
+Face-to-face training is the traditional way and still has its strong foundations embedded in the learning process for many companies and institutions because of its clear advantages.
 Here are some of them:

 - Engagement and Focus

-E-learning is essentially just watching a video stream, playback or reading texts, presentations and such, the nature of it allows many distractions to easily affect the user unless self-discipline and focus is implemented and reinforced to ensure the learner is paying full attention at all times.
+E-learning is essentially just watching a video stream, playback or reading texts, presentations and such, the nature of it allows many distractions to easily affect the user unless self-discipline and focus are implemented and reinforced to ensure the learner is paying full attention at all times.